albar965/littlenavmap-manual/src/en/SEARCH.rst

 observe changes to the table view like column order and sort order.
 The CSV includes a header line.

+Import the CSV-Text into spreadsheed programs using UTF-8 encoding and a semicolon as a separator.

 Select All
 ^^^^^^^^^^